hmchen47/Programming/WebDev/Frontend-W3C/3-HTML5AppGame/01e-Multimedia.md

     + `var meter = createAudioMeter(audioContext, clipLevel, averaging, clipLag);`
   + SoundSpinning approximation
     + using `getFloatTimeDomainData` from analyser w/ normalized array valued btw -1 and 1
-    + still not accurate but closer, e.g., 60kHz on canvas as audio smapling on 44.1kHz
+    + still not accurate but closer, e.g., 60kHz on canvas as audio sampling on 44.1kHz

 ### 1.5.8 Sound samples loaded in memory